isc-projects/bind9/PLATFORMS.md

 ### Community maintained

-These systems may not all have easily available the required dependencies for building BIND although it will be possible in many cases to compile those directly from source.
-The community and interested parties may wish to help with maintenance and we welcome patch contributions, although we cannot guarantee that we will accept them.
+These systems may not all have the required dependencies for building BIND easily available, although it will be possible in many cases to compile those directly from source.
+The community and interested parties may wish to help with maintenance, and we welcome patch contributions, although we cannot guarantee that we will accept them.
 All contributions will be assessed against the risk of adverse effect on officially supported platforms.

 * Platforms past or close to their respective EOL dates, such as:
     * Ubuntu 14.04, 18.10